 All of the articles I found were written by men and bodybuilders, and showed pictures of plate sized steaks and I wondered if this would turn away women like me.
 I don’t know, but I was inspired to document my journey here and hope it helps somebody.
 As a person who has struggled with weight issues all my life, sometimes we just need hope!

 My plan is to not only document the journey, but to share recipes here that are both low carb and ketogenic friendly, as well as keep up with the latest news and science and share that here as well.
 I will also do book reviews as I get a chance to read and study what is out there.

-So come along on my journey to lose 100 pounds on The Ketogenic Diet.
+So come along on my journey to lose weight on The Ketogenic Diet.
 (PS yes I did lose 100 lbs doing Keto!)

 This was me before low carb/Keto:

 And this is about halfway and where I have been stuck now for awhile!